Jbleezy/BO1-Reimagined/README.md

 * Starburst weapon effect no longer has any explosive weapons

 ## Wallbuys
+* Can now purchase ammo if stock ammo is full but clip ammo is not full
+* Upgraded ammo cost reduced from 4500 points to 2500 points
 * Multiple people can now buy Bowie Knife/Sickle at the same time
-* Upgraded ammo cost reduced from 4500 points to 2500 points
 * Claymores, Bouncing Betties, and Spikemores now all require the player to be looking at the wallbuy to be able to buy them
-* Can now buy ammo if stock ammo is full but clip ammo is not full

 ## Mystery Box
 * Re-hitting the box is now faster (only 1 second delay between box hits)